Slap-kommerce/new-cms-component/README.md

     <img src="images/component-desktop.png">
 </td></tr></table>

-2. Create a secondary view of the above component.
-The secondary view will be used by the CMS to preview live changes in the component, and the menu component containing fields from which those changes occur <br>
+2. Create a secondary view of the above component to be used by the CMS to preview live changes in the component.
+In addition, create a component containing the corresponding fields from which those changes occur<br>
 <table><tr><td>
     <img src="images/component-cms.png">
 </td></tr></table>